blbadger/blbadger.github.io/language-representations.md

 \mathtt{This \; is \; a \; prompt \; sentence.}
 $$

-For the invertible fully connected network used above we can see that successive outputs are semantically similar, which is what one would expect given that this model acts on a trained embedding, the top five input token strings are
+For the invertible fully connected network used above one can see that successive outputs are semantically similar, which is perhaps what one would expect given that this model acts on a trained embedding.
+The top five input token strings are

 ```
 This is a prompt sentence.